 09 of 10

-This crochet pouch pattern incorporates so many different pastel colors and the result is fabric that makes you feel light and happy.
+This crochet pouch pattern incorporates so many different pastel colors and the result is a fabric that makes you feel light and happy.
 The pattern uses the waistcoat stitch, which many people don't know well, so it gives you the chance to try something new in crochet while working on a small project.
 Use it to hold sunglasses, pencils, crochet hooks, or cell phones.

 10 of 10